Latvia's former Olympic javelin champion Lusis dies aged 80

 He also won four European titles and set two world records - 91.98m in 1968 and 93.80m in 1972 - during an international career that spanned 15 years, following which he worked as a coach and official in Latvia.

-A four-times European champion, Lusis set two world records in his 15-year international career and in 2014 was inducted into the Hall of Fame by the International Association of Athletics Federations - now World Athletics.
+In 2014, Lusis was inducted into the Hall of Fame by the International Association of Athletics Federations - now World Athletics.

 He married 1960 Olympic champion Elvira Ozolina in 1969 and their son Voldermars is also an international javelin thrower who competed at the 2000 and 2004 Olympic Games.